Four Quartets: Background

 While working on his play Murder in the Cathedral, Eliot came up with the idea for a poem that was structured similarly to The Waste Land.
 The resulting poem, Burnt Norton, named after a manor house, was published in Eliot's 1936 edition of Collected Poems 1909–1935.
 Eliot decided to create another poem similar to Burnt Norton but with a different location in mind.
-This second poem, East Coker, was finished and published by Easter 1940.
-(Eliot visited East Coker in Somerset in 1937, and his ashes now repose there at St Michael and All Angels' Church.)
+This second poem, East Coker, named after a village the poet visited in Somerset, was finished and published by Easter 1940.
+His ashes would later be entombed at the village's St Michael and All Angels' Church.

-As Eliot was finishing his second poem, World War II began to disrupt his life and he spent more time lecturing across Great Britain and helping out during the war when he could.
-It was during this time that Eliot began working on The Dry Salvages, the third poem, which was put together near the end of 1940.
-This poem was published in February 1941 and Eliot immediately began to plot out his fourth poem, Little Gidding.
+As Eliot was finishing East Coker, World War II began to disrupt his life and he spent more time lecturing across Great Britain and assisting in the war effort to the best of his ability.
+It was during this time that he began working on The Dry Salvages, the third poem, which was put together towards the end of 1940.
+This poem was published in February 1941, after which Eliot immediately began to plot out his fourth poem, Little Gidding.
 Eliot's health declined and he stayed in Shamley Green to recuperate.
 His illness and the war disrupted his ability to write and he became dissatisfied with each draft.
 He believed that the problem with the poem was with himself and that he had started the poem too soon and written it too quickly.
 By September 1941, he stopped writing and focused on his lecturing.
 It was not until September 1942 that Eliot finished the last poem and it was finally published.

-While writing East Coker Eliot thought of creating a "quartet" of poems that would reflect the idea of the four elements and, loosely, the four seasons.
-As the first four parts of The Waste Land have each been associated with one of the four classical elements so has each of the constituent poems of Four Quartets: air (BN), earth (EC), water (DS), and fire (LG).
+While writing East Coker Eliot thought of creating a 'quartet' of poems that would reflect the idea of the four elements and, loosely, the four seasons.
+As the first four parts of The Waste Land have each been associated with one of the four classical elements so has each of the constituent poems of Four Quartets: air for Burnt Norton, earth for East Coker, water for The Dry Salvages, and fire for Little Gidding.
 However, there is little support for the poems matching with individual seasons.
-Eliot described what he meant by "quartet" in a 3 September 1942 letter to John Hayward:
+Eliot described what he meant by 'quartet' in a 3 September 1942 letter to John Hayward: